BMC Otomotiv: Other partnerships

 In later years, BMC evolved and developed other models with partnerships with other firms and the successors of the British Motor Corporation (which became British Leyland).

-First, the Leyland 30 was released into the market as the first full-size van.
+First, the Leyland TM 30 (later renamed Levend), based on the Leyland Sherpa, was released into the market as the first full-size van in 1980.
+It used the 1.8 litre BMC I4 diesel engine and the 5-speed BMC 15 manual gearbox.

 In 1983, under a partnership with Volvo Trucks, BMC produced the Yavuz series trucks.
 These were followed by the Fatih series of trucks which offered Cummins diesel engines.
 Both the Yavuz and the Fatih used Leyland's old G-series cab, also referred to as the "Redline" or the "Bathgate" cab (after the plant where it was originally built).

-Çukurova (1989–2013)

-In 1989 the company was fully acquired by the Çukurova Group of Turkey.
-From that moment on, BMC started to produce its own indigenous product line, independent of other manufacturers.

-In 1996, BMC started the production of the Profesyonel series, which are produced in Turkey and (since 2004) under licence in Iran.
-A modernized version of the Profesyonel is sold as the "Professional".

-BMC also produces buses as part of the Belde series (since 1993) and Probus series.
-There is a small truck line called the "Levend", with either a cabover or a short bonneted design.
-This is a locally built version of the Leyland Sherpa/LDV Pilot.
-Its chassis is also used for the Levend XL and XLC minibuses.

-Since 2000, BMC exports trucks and buses to numerous countries around the world.
-When exports to the United Kingdom began in 2003, this marked the return to the UK of the BMC brand name, not seen on British roads since the 1960s.